Best Way to Travel With a Dog

 Why is it important to fasten your pet?
 An unfastened dog at the time of a collision can be a danger to the lives of other passengers and because the dog can get severe injuries.
 An unfastened dog during the trip can also accidentally interfere with the driver, provoking a dangerous situation.

 How to make a car trip enjoyable?

 - Start accustoming your pet to travel by car while it is a puppy.
-When the dog grows up, it will be already a traveler with experience.
+When the dog grows up, it will already be a traveler with experience.
 Start with short trips, gradually increasing their duration.
 If your dog feels sick while traveling by car, bring along medications for such cases.
 Moreover, feed your pet long before the trip – and the dog will not feel sick.

 - Before the trip, take your dog for a walk.

 - When planning trips, take breaks during which the dog can run and drink.

 - Make sure that the dog doesn’t feel hot.
 It is essential to ventilate the car more often.